backdrop-contrib/simple_access/README.md

 ### Creating a profile

-Profiles allow administrators to combine the View permission provided by this module with existing Update and Delete permissions available in core for specific access groups.
-By combining these permissions in one location it is easier for site admistrators to confidently assign permissions in one location without fear of accidentally exposing nodes to site visitors which should not have access.
+Profiles allow administrators to combine the View permission provided by this module with existing Update and Delete permissions, already available in core, for specific access groups.
+By combining these permissions in one location it is easier for site admistrators to confidently assign permissions without fear of accidentally exposing nodes to site visitors that should not have access.

 ## License